In line with Government advice, this is now delivered to one household, and outdoors only.

 This introductory beekeeping course is designed to equip you with the knowledge to start caring for your own honeybees.
 Taught along the principles of the British Beekeepers’ Association methods, it is an intensive course but with a high practical content.

-Our courses are delivered to fabulously restricted group sizes (max 4 students) to ensure the most attentive and rewarding experience, learning and fun.
+Our courses are delivered to fabulously restricted group sizes (max 4 students even pre-Covid) to ensure the most attentive and rewarding experience, learning and fun.

 Beekeeping is a charming, fascinating and rewarding craft.
 A responsible beekeeper's aim is to have a thorough knowledge in order to be able to care for their colonies fully whilst using judicious consideration.